Naoghuman/lib-tile/Lib-Tile-TransparentTextures-Images/README.md

 Intention
 ---

+The library `Lib-Tile-TransparentTextures-Images` contains all images from the tileset `Transparent Textures` and the loader [TransparentTexturesTileLoader] which allowed the developer to load a [Tile] image from the enum [TransparentTexturesTile].

 > __Hint__
 > This libray is a part from the project [Lib-Tile].
 Plz see for additional
 > informations like [Download], [Requirements] or [Installation] there.
 Thanks :smile: